ritamsarmah/website/src/data/projects/Accelerate/faq.md

 <summary>How do I configure preferences in Accelerate?</summary>
 You can access Accelerate's preferences by opening the Accelerate application, say from Launchpad or Spotlight.
 Here are some options configurable under the General tab:

-- The **default speed** to automatically start playing videos at.
+- The **default speed** to automatically start playing videos.
 Videos normally play at 1x speed by default.
 - The **preferred speed** to toggle to after pressing the keyboard shortcut, toolbar item, or right-click menu option.
 - The **speed interval** to change by when speeding up or slowing down playback.
 - The **skip interval** (in seconds) to change by when skipping forward or skipping back.